-On 3 November 2014, a miller selects the grain to be ground into flour at the AI Maweshe market in EI Fasher, North Darfur.
-Mawashe and Um Dafaso markets are smaller in size than the main EI Fasher market but extremely busy, none-theless.
+- A miller selects the grain to be ground into flour at the Al Maweshi market in El Fasher, North Darfur.
+Mawashi and Um Dafaso markets are smaller in size than the main El Fasher market but extremely busy, nonetheless.
+Photo by Hamid Abdulsalam, UNAMID. - A restaurant owner pictured while cooking at El Fasher market in North Darfur.
+Shoppers here often stop for a meal at the local restaurants serving roasted meat and chicken.
 Photo by Hamid Abdulsalam, UNAMID.